Prof-Lasher/BIFX551_SPRING24/Week 4/README.md

 #summarize performs aggregating functions on groups of data.
 It most often must be paired with group_by to reach
 #its full potential.
 ```

+# Submission
+Please make your own folder under the week 4 folder with your initials ( this will help to keep individual files seperate) <br>
+and then create a file called INTIALS_week4.Rmd <br>

 # Assignment

 Find **Three** biological data sources that you can use for your first project.